bingtimren/trobot/README.md

 This project is hosted on Github to track issues, feature requests, and pull requests.

 This project uses [commit-zen](https://github.com/commitizen/cz-cli) to create commit messages.
-To commit, use `git cz`.
+To commit, use `git cz` and fill up the forms.

 ## How to Release